markniu/PandaZHU/README.md

 PandaZHU/M4 use ESP32 as the MCU for 3D printer.while PandaM4 is designed for drop in Creality ender printer.

+With ESP32 as the MCU for 3D printer,not only fast MCU speed,large memory than all the STM32bit board,you can upload file, firmware over the air,there will be more possible.

 Powerful:
 1. it has larger memory and more powerful than normal 32bit motherboard.Two 240MHz MCU,4MB memory
 2. support 8 motor drivers and three heaters (PandaZHU) with one fast expand GPIO chip.